SavinaRoja/Kerminal/README.md

 `npyscreen2` may be found at: https://github.com/SavinaRoja/npyscreen2

-In order to use certain special features of Kerminal/Telemachus, refer to the following items:

- * Telemachus can integrate with MechJeb to enable many MechJeb tools for flight control, install MechJeb in order to use these.
+In order to utilize the MechJeb SmartASS commands available through Telemachus you will need to also have the MechJeb mod installed.
+Kerminal should alert you if MechJeb is not available on your craft.